CMTA/CMTAT/doc/modules/snapshot.md

 ### Snapshot:BalanceOf

-For a particular created snapshot and a particular token holder address, anyone may know the number of tokens owned by the owner of the address at the snapshot creation time.
+For a particular created snapshot and a particular token holder address, anyone may know the number of tokens owned by the address at the snapshot creation time.

 ## API for Ethereum

-This section describes the Ethereum API of Snapshot Module.
+This section describes the Ethereum API of the Snapshot Module.

 ### Functions